franciscop/umbrella/documentation.md

 ### Return

-`u`: returns an instance of Umbrella JS with the new children as nodes
+An instance of Umbrella with the new children as nodes

 ### Examples

-Get all of the links within a paragraph
+Get all of the links within all the paragraphs

 ```js
 u("p").find('a');